 Ideal Camera Settings for Taking Stunning Photos of the Moon

 Camera settings play the largest role in Moon photography or any sort of photography.
+That’s especially true when you are taking photos of the moon with clouds.

 File Type and Focusing